Škoda Transtech: Rolling stock

-The company has manufactured double-deck carriages (sleeper cars, InterCity 2 passenger cars and vehicle transport carriages) which are used by VR (Finnish Railways).
+The company has manufactured double-deck carriages (sleeper cars, InterCity passenger cars and vehicle transport carriages) which are used by VR (Finnish Railways).
 It also provides Helsinki's new articulated trams of the type ForCity Smart Artic for the Helsinki City Transport (HKL).

-In October 2016 Transtech was selected to provide 19 trams for the new Tampere light rail system.
+In October 2016 Transtech was selected to provide 19 Arctic Forcity Smart X34 trams for the new Tampere light rail system.